THUDM/CogVideo/README.md

 + [CogVideoX-Controlnet](https://github.com/TheDenk/cogvideox-controlnet): A simple ControlNet module code that includes the CogVideoX model.
 + [VideoTuna](https://github.com/VideoVerses/VideoTuna): VideoTuna is the first repo that integrates multiple AI video generation models for text-to-video, image-to-video, text-to-image generation.
 + [ConsisID](https://github.com/PKU-YuanGroup/ConsisID): An identity-preserving text-to-video generation model, bases on CogVideoX-5B, which keep the face consistent in the generated video by frequency decomposition.
++ [A Step by Step Tutorial](https://www.youtube.com/watch?v=5UCkMzP2VLE&ab_channel=SECourses): A step-by-step guide on installing and optimizing the CogVideoX1.5-5B-I2V model in Windows and cloud environments.
+Special thanks to the [FurkanGozukara](https://github.com/FurkanGozukara) for his effort and support!

 ## Project Structure